winitzki/scall/tutorial/programming_dhall.md

 The function `unfix` is available for all Church-encoded types; we have shown its implementation above.

 Given a value `c : C` of a Church-encoded type, the value `unfix c` will have type `F C`, which is typically a union type.
-The second step is to use the ordinary pattern-matching (Dhall's `merge`) on that value.
+The second step is to use the ordinary pattern matching (Dhall's `merge`) on that value.

 This technique allows us to translate `isSingleLeaf` and `headMaybe` to Dhall.